cjdev2/interview-preparation/README.md

 We are not for everybody, and that's okay.

 - We have business decisions made by business people, and technical decisions made by technical people.
 While we are accountable to fulfill business needs, business does not dictate our programming languages, tooling, technology choices, or even how we spend our time.
 It is common for engineers to solve technical annoyances on our own.
 - Our continuous deployment is now twice a week, Mondays and Wednesdays.
 This means that if you push code on Tuesday, it will be live, in production, on Wednesday.
 If you push code on Wednesday, it will go live the following Monday.
 While some companies do better than us in this regard, we are moving to daily deployment, and eventually true continuous deployment, where every commit automatically makes its way to production.
-- We do full lifecycle (full-stack) software development, so expect to be involved in every aspect of software engineering, from gui, to database, to requirements analysis, to helping choose which technology to use.
+- We do full lifecycle (full-stack) software development, so expect to be involved in every aspect of software engineering, from front end, to database, to requirements analysis, to helping choose which technology to use.
 This does not mean you have to be an expert in everything, most of us are only an expert in one, sometimes two areas.
 It does mean that you will be brought up to speed with a basic competence in all aspects of software engineering.
 You will always have help when dealing with areas you are less familiar with.